If you loved A Man, try Gukoroku: Traces of Sin

 Lo que comparten

-Both films are directed by Kei Ishikawa, and they sit in Drama / Thriller territory.
+Both films are directed by Kei Ishikawa, and they both carry the paranoid, slow burn mood tags, and they sit in Drama / Thriller territory.
 If that's the register that drew you to A Man, the second film will land in a comparable space — through a different lens.

 What Gukoroku: Traces of Sin is